lecritch/kneighbors_sea-chi-ds/README.md

 # Quick review of confusion matrix and our metrics:

-# KNN: Under the Hood
+# 2. KNN Under the Hood: Voting for K

 For visualization purposes, let's pull out a small subset of our training data, and create a model using only two dimensions: Age and Fare.